How to delete files from iCloud

 How to optimize the Photo Library

-If the reason you want to delete photos from iCloud library is that they are taking up too much space on your Mac, you should try using CleanMyMac 3 to optimize your photo library first.
+If the reason you want to delete photos from the iCloud library is that they are taking up too much space on your Mac, you should try using CleanMyMac X to optimize your storage space first.

-To use it, first download CleanMyMac for free here and install it.
+To use it, first, download CleanMyMac X for free here and install it.
 Then do the following:

-- Launch CleanMyMac from your Mac’s Applications folder.
+- Launch CleanMyMac X from your Mac’s Applications folder.

 - Press Scan.